Back to Everyday accounts

 We can consider a request to pay for funeral expenses:

-• where the deceased has funds not exceeding $15,000 in a BNZ account or policy
+• where the person who has died has funds of $15,000 or less in a BNZ account or policy

 • before Probate or Letters of Administration is granted

-• if the request is made prior to, by the person(s) who has the right to apply for Probate or Letters of Administration.
+• if the request is made before the funeral, by the person(s) who has the right to apply for Probate or Letters of Administration.

 We won’t be able to pay for any other expenses, such as travel for relatives to the funeral.